 - Scottish Government, Directorate for Advanced Learning and Science

 - Northern Ireland, Department for the Economy

 - Welsh Government, Department for Education and Skills

 The QAA Chief Executive and QAA Director of Colleges and Alternative Providers attend ex officio.

-- Chair, independent QAA Board Member ** - Dr Vanessa Davies, Director General of the Bar Standards Board
+- Chair, independent QAA Board Member ** - Dr Vanessa Davies, legal and regulatory consultancy including the Good Law Project

-- Professor Robert Allison, Vice-Chancellor and President, Loughborough University
+- Professor Robert Allison, Former Vice-Chancellor and President, Loughborough University

 - Professor Phil Cardew, Deputy Vice-Chancellor (Academic), Leeds Beckett University